denandz/fuzzotron/README.md

 Radamsa appears to be a bit overzealous with its mutations.
 A deterministic step has been introduced when using --radamsa mode, which will perform a walking bit mutation prior to moving to radamsa for fuzzing.

 ## AFL style tracing
 Fuzzotron can use the coverage data provided by a target compiled with afl-gcc et-al. You need to create the SysV shared memory segment that the application will use and then pass this to both the target application and fuzzotron.
 As network services can be rather non-deterministic, each case on a new path is fired multiple times and only saved if it behaves deterministically, otherwise it's jettisoned.
-Currently tracing is only supported if you're running a single fuzzotron thread and using radamsa for testcase generation.
+Currently tracing is only supported if you're running a single fuzzotron thread.
 This is all pretty sketchy and I wouldn't rely on it...

 After your program is compiled, you would need to do the following.
 I suggest using afl-clang-fast (llvm mode...) as it plays nicer with multi-threaded targets.